Technical Writers

 In TechComm and MarComm, we have been evolving towards this model for many years.

-Mick Davidson (Uncertain) says
+Mick Davidson (Uncertain) 4 years ago

 There’s a massive human element to tech writing, but never underestimate technology and where it might be in five years time.
 Also don’t ignore wishful thinking and subject ignorance.